sebastien-plutniak/archeoviz/README.md

 ### Objects selection

-In the “3D plot” tab, clicking on a point displays information about that point in the table below the plot.
+In the “3D plot”, “Map”, “Section X”, and “Section Y” tabs, clicking on a point displays information about that point in the table below the plot.

 ## Interactive visualisation